davidberenstein1957/fast-sentence-transformers/README.md

 # Archive reason

+!!!
+Warning
     This package has been archived but I've got good news!
 Sentence Transformers has an awesome maintainer again @tomaarsen, along with awesome ONNX integrations through optimum, therefore I decided to archive this project. https://github.com/UKPLab/sentence-transformers.
 Take a look here https://www.philschmid.de/optimize-sentence-transformers.

 # Fast Sentence Transformers
 This repository contains code to run faster `sentence-transformers` using tools like quantization and `ONNX`.
 Just run your model much faster, while a lot of memory.
 There is not much to it!